Richmoreno/osticket-prereq/README.md

 <img src="https://i.imgur.com/iO17Bjm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Install and Enable IIS in Windows with CGI
+^Install and Enable IIS in Windows with CGI

 - Go to the start menu, search and open "Control Panel", and type "Programs" click "Turn Windows features on or off" under "Programs and features".
 - Check off "Internet Information Services (IIS)" and expand it.
 (Click the + sign to expand) You then expand "World Wide Web".
 Expand "Application Developer" and finally check "CGI" and press "OK".
 IIS is now installed.